yevheniyc/Autodidact/GT_Into_Operating_Systems/Project_1/Research_Development/Beejs_Network_Programming/README.rst

 	int

-When making a connection, one of the first structs used is ** struct addringo **.
+When making a connection, one of the first structs used is struct addrinfo.
 	* it is used to prepare the socket address structures for subsequent use
 	* it is used in host name lookups
 	* it is used in service name lookups